netbirdio/netbird/README.md

 <p align="center">
 <strong>
-  Start using netbird at <a href="https://app.wiretrustee.com/">app.wiretrustee.com</a>
+  Start using Netbird at <a href="https://app.wiretrustee.com/">app.wiretrustee.com</a>
   <br/>
   See <a href="https://docs.netbird.io">Documentation</a>
   <br/>